How Internet Peering Helps CIOs Save MoneyMay 5, 2015

 Public vs. Private Peering

 Private Peering is a direct exchange between 2 networks, usually within a colocation center.
 They share a direct physical connection, and a set fee is paid to the owner of the infrastructure.
-It is a good solution when companies need to send large volumes traffic to 1 particular network.
-It gives the users guaranteed capacity, and may be more secure than public peering.
+It is a good solution when companies need to send large volumes of traffic to 1 particular network.
+It gives the users guaranteed capacity and may be more secure than public peering.

 Public Peering is an exchange between multiple peers on a shared network, not necessarily in the same colocation center.
 Referred to an Internet Exchange Point (IX or IXP), anyone can join, even companies outside of the physical colocation entity.
 Carrier-neutral exchanges reduce the cost per peer when sending Internet traffic to multiple networks.
 It’s an efficient way to use ports, hundreds of peer partners are available, and new peering partners are added daily.

 The difference between our peering exchanges (NYIIX) is that many of our competitors require the customer to colocate with them before having access to their peering exchange, whereas TELEHOUSE doesn’t do that.
 Customers don’t need to colocate with us to have access to our Peering Exchange.
 They simply need to purchase a port from us at one of our points of presence.

 With advanced 4K technology to boost resolution, companies like Netflix are able to serve higher video resolution at faster speeds.
 Videos consume mammoth amounts of bandwidth and Peering helps the transfer of data, resulting in razor-sharp resolution and happy viewers.
 Read more about 4K technology.